near/multichain-tools/README.md

 For more detailed information, please refer to the [NEAR Documentation on Chain Signatures](https://docs.near.org/concepts/abstraction/chain-signatures#derivation-paths-one-account-multiple-chains).

-To ensure consistency and predictability in providing the key path, we employ Canonical Serialization.
+To ensure consistency and predictability in providing the key path, we recommend using JSON Canonical Serialization.
 This standardizes the format of the path, making it easier to understand and use.
+But, you can also provide a plain string.

 Here's an example of how to provide a derived path using Canonical Serialization: